datacite/schema-docs/docs/guidance/related_item_guide.rst

 Describing related resources with identifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most related resources will have at least one of the identifier types specified in :doc:`relatedIdentifierType </appendices/appendix_1/relatedIdentifierType>`.
+Most related resources will have at least one of the identifier types specified in :doc:`/appendices/appendix_1/relatedIdentifierType`.

-In this case, the :doc:`RelatedIdentifier </properties/recommended_optional/property_relatedidentifier>` property is strongly recommended for indexing.
-In addition, the :doc:`RelatedItem </properties/recommended_optional/property_relateditem>` property may be used to provide additional information about the related item.
+In this case, the :doc:`/properties/recommended_optional/property_relatedidentifier` property is strongly recommended for indexing.
+In addition, the :doc:`/properties/recommended_optional/property_relateditem` property may be used to provide additional information about the related item.

 .. code:: xml